 Welcome to Mesalands Community College.
 As your community college, we are here to meet your educational goals and aspirations.
-Whether you are interested in improving your pre-collegiate sk lls, training for a technical career, or preparing to transfer to a four-year institution, we can fulfill your needs.
+Whether you are interested in improving your pre-collegiate skills, training for a technical career, or preparing to transfer to a four-year institution, we can fulfill your needs.
 As a small college, we can provide personal attention and a caring atmosphere that is difficult to find elsewhere.
 Our small classes and caring faculty create a learning environment designed to make our students successful.

-This handbook is designed to assist you in becoming more familiar with the programs and affairs of Mesalands Community College.
-This handbook is a resource rich with information that can guide you to a successful college experience and improved life choices for the future.
+This handbook is designed to assist you in becoming more familiar with the programs and services at Mesalands Community College and as a resource rich with information that can guide you to a successful college experience and improved life choices for the future.